Matt0550/TagEveryoneTelegramBot/README.md

 - [ ] REST API
 - [x] WebApp
 - [ ] Ignore tag requests if time enlapsed is > 2min
-- [ ] Automatically add all members' group to Everyone's list
+- [x] Automatically add all members' group to Everyone's list
 - [ ] Welcome message when the bot is added to a group
+- [x] Tag members only with user id (not username)

 # Self-hosting
 ## Environment variables